Prof-Lasher/BIFX551_SPRING24/Week 11/README.md

 ## What to turn in
 Your final project will be an R Shiny application, you will hand in
 - An .r file of your groups code
-- A powerpoint discussing your thought processes and results.
+- A powerpoint discussing your thought processes and results
-- A short writeup that documents worked on what sections of your project
+- A short writeup that documents who worked on what sections of your project
 - A link to the actual application (likely hosted on [shinyapps.io](shinyapps.io))

 ## Demo and Presentation